Keiichiro Koyama: Career

 Upon entering Johnny's Entertainment on 21 January 2001, Koyama started out with the unit B.A.D. which stands for Beautiful American Dream.
 His second unit as a junior was B.B.D. which at first stood for Bad Boys Dancing, but was later changed to Best Beat Dancing.
 In October 2001, he was chosen as a member of Domoto Koichi's project, J-Support, later changed to K.K.Kity, alongside future fellow NEWS members Hironori Kusano and Shigeaki Kato.
 It was in this unit that Koyama started out as an announcer for shows such as the Ya-Ya-yah Show, and made hosting a part of his talents.

 He is the oldest member of NEWS, which debuted in September 2003, and is often seen as the mother figure of the group.

 Koyama had his own radio show called "K-chan NEWS" that was broadcast every Wednesday from April 5, 2005 to March 27, 2024 by Nippon Cultural Broadcasting.
 The show regularly featured segments with listeners participation, such as reading fan letters or roleplaying situations sent in by fans with the radio guests.

-From 2006 until March 2011, he hosted NHK's popular TV variety show Shounen Club (Boys Club) alongside KAT-TUN member Nakamaru Yuichi.
+From 2006 until March 2011, he hosted NHK's popular TV variety show Shounen Club (Boys Club) alongside KAT-TUN member Yuichi Nakamaru.
 The pair shared the screen 6 years later in Fuji TV's variety special program "Otasuke JAPAN", which aired on June 14, 2017.

 Koyama learned sign language to interact with hearing-impaired children when he hosted NTV's "24 Hour TV" telethon in 2009, obtaining a test level 4.

 He could be seen as a newscaster on NTV's "News Every", from 2010 until 2018.

 He also occasionally participated in dramas, such as Fuji TV "Ns' Aoi" and "0-gōshitsu no kyaku", as well as guest starring in his bandmate Yamashita Tomohisa's drama Kurosagi.
 He played Takasugi Harumi in the drama adaptation of Takasugi-san's Obento, which was aired on NTV from October 3 to December 5, 2024.
 This is his first leading role in a drama series.